 ’The Tropic, La Wayaka Current residency was a stimulating experience that allowed me to break through my conventional modes of working, giving me a new outlook on my practice.
 It was dream to live and work in such a beautiful environment and community.
 The Guna’s native knowledge, rituals, mythologies and general spirit has inspired and opened my heart.
 Thank you LWC for showing me this incredible part of the world.’

-Hanna Mattes, Photographer
+Hanna Mattes, Artist and Photographer

 ´I thought I knew what I was getting into when applying to the Desert Residency of La Wayaka Current.
 I have travelled a lot in my life and I mainly work in remote places.
 I was attracted by the possibility to spend more time in one remote place instead of being on the road as I was used to.
 Admittedly, it was a challenge: the remoteness, the amount of time spent, the heat and dryness of the place.
 But it turned out to be an amazingly inspiring experience that I would not want to miss.
 Spending three weeks in the desert allowed me to let the environment really have an impact on me.
 Meeting the locals and learning about their history and culture, seeing the landscape change every day under the influence of the sun, the moon and the weather conditions was what inspired subject matters that I had not thought about before.
 The program is very well run: The organisation of every day life is smooth, communication with those co-ordinating is always pleasant and enriching, and the trips and meetings they arranged for us are what made the residency really worth while.
 Their project and the work they put into it humbles me.
 I am so happy to have done this!´